DarwinInnovation/pyteleosvet/README.md

 ## Notes

-**This software is provided completely without guarantee or warranty and no responsibility is taken for its use.**
+**This software is provided completely without guarantee or warranty, and no responsibility is taken for its use.**

 It is recommended that if you do want to use the library, you set-up new database users with *limited access*.
 Ideally, if you are just writing queries you should use a *read-only* user.